anhnnpham/guessing-game/README.md

 # guessing-game

-A basic guessing game.
-User enters their selection of difficulty (easy, medium or hard) and tries to guess the randomly generated number.
+A guessing game.
+User enters their selection of difficulty (Easy, Medium or Hard) and tries to guess the randomly generated number.

 User also has the option to replay.